dfki-ric-underactuated-lab/skidy/README.md

 python3 setup.py install
 ```

-For unit testing the following packages are required additionally:
+For unit testing the following packages are additionally recommended:

 - oct2py